.NET 7 Release Candidate 2 Is Here — Here’s What’s New!

 The .NET Rate Limiting, to sum it up, is in charge of avoiding the overload of requests to an application and has different algorithms (quite interesting) to achieve it.

-I don’t feel the need to say more about Rate Limiting for .NET, mainly because if you want to understand how it works (and maybe wasn’t the most visual), I leave you this article in which I explain (practically) everything you need to know about Rate Limiting for .NET and its different algorithms.
+I don’t feel the need to say more about Rate Limiting for .NET, mainly because if you want to understand how it works (and maybe the Microsoft article wasn’t the most visual), I leave you this article in which I explain (practically) everything you need to know about Rate Limiting for .NET and its different algorithms.

 SDK Improvements